-Ruby by definition strives on side-effects.
-Method invocations can change the state of the receiver (object whose method is invoked).
+In Ruby method invocations can change the state of the receiver (object whose method is invoked).
 This occurs not just for input and output for which side-effects are unavoidable, but also for routine operations such as mutating strings, modifying arrays, or defining methods.
 Ruby has adopted a naming convention which indicates destructive methods (those which modify the receiver) instead of creating a new object which is a modified copy.
 For example, array = [1, 2, 3] array.concat([4, 5, 6]) array #=> [1, 2, 3, 4, 5, 6]